snaplet/docs-old/docs/index.md

 ## The problem

-As a developer it's difficult to get an accurate representation of production-like data.
-The most common approaches for solving this are to write seed scripts, to copy the production database.
+As a developer it's difficult to get an accurate representation of data in production.
+Coding against actual data clears assumptions and removes ambiguiety when adding features or fixing bugs.

+The most common approaches for solving this are to write seed scripts, or to copy the production database.

 <div style={{textAlign: 'center'}}>